 - a.
-The discount rate is generally based upon the market yields available on Government bonds at the accounting date with a term that matches that of the liabilities. - The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors. - c.
-The gratuity plan is unfunded.
+The discount rate is generally based upon the market yields available on Government bonds at the accounting date with a term that matches that of the liabilities. - b.
+The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.